-The first thing I did was cutting all the boxes in the same height.
+The first thing I did was cut all the boxes to the same height.
 Once I had my desired location for each of the boxes, I used the drawer as a guide to mark the height around each edge of each box then started cutting them.

 Once I had them all cut, I wrapped every box inside and outside with two different contact papers.
 Use your favorite patterns and mix and match.